-We begin today with a guided walking tour, followed by a tasting of Umbrian delicacies and wines at a local vineria.
-Afternoon and evening on your own.
+We begin today with a guided walking tour, followed by an afternoon and evening on your own.

 Our pilgrimage this morning is to Assisi and the incomparable Basilica di San Francesco and its brilliant cycle of frescoes on the Life of Saint Francis by Giotto.
 Assisi has even more to offer with its 2,000 year old Piazza del Comune, the first century B.C.
 Temple of Minerva, numerous churches, Duomo and 14th century fortress, the Rocca Maggiore.